craftcms/query/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “Query”.
-Then click on the “Install” button in its modal window.
+Go to the Plugin Store in your project’s control panel and search for “Query”.
+Then press **Install** in its modal window.

 #### With Composer